smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 # Release Notes

+**V1.68:**
+* Added the effects option to show a background effect on Notifications and Apps.
+If you only want to show the effect in a notification, then simply do not enter a text in the notification.
+* Bugfixes

 **V1.67:**
 * Removed the possibility to select the eyes app because it's removed from Awtrix Light V0.71